 Why lentil soup is good for you

-Lentils are quite versatile and are a healthy alternative to refined flour when used in soups, curries and stews to add volume and nutrients (like in boiled spinach with lentils) or in chutneys and dips as taste enhancers (pepper chutney with roasted lentils).
+Lentils are quite versatile and are a healthy alternative to refined flour when used in soups, curries and stews to add volume and nutrients (like in easy lentil curry with spinach) or in chutneys and dips as taste enhancers (pepper chutney with roasted lentils).
 Lentils can also be used in salads and pasta to add some nutty crunch.